kimsjjkjn/PBPK_Propranolol/docs/Model_Derivation.md

 ## Blood flow
-- Blood flow of each tissue is determined by multiplying cardiac output and spefific fraction (specific fracion can be found in literature or SimCYP).
+- Blood flow of each tissue is determined by multiplying cardiac output and specific fraction (specific fraction can be found in literature or SimCYP).
   - e.g.
     - `Q = 80 ; cardiac output`
     - `Q_lg = Q ; lung`